-Prepayments according to contract on fixed assets purchased or on construction in progress for operational uses shall be classified under property, plant and equipment and not under prepayments.
+Prepayments according to contract on fixed purchased or on construction in progress for operational uses shall be classified under fixed assets and not under prepayments.

-- (15) Deferred income tax assets-current: Includes any income tax benefits realizable in future periods, generated from income tax credits for abatement of temporary differences and loss carrybacks and carryovers.
+(16) Deferred income tax assets-current: Includes any income tax benefits realizable in future periods, generated from income tax credits for abatement of temporary differences and loss carrybacks and carryovers.
 The enterprise shall produce a reasonable calculation of future tax amounts payable, estimate the amount of realizable deferred income tax assets, and allocate a corresponding allowance to be deducted from current deferred income tax assets.
-Current deferred income tax assets shall be distinguished in accordance with the Statement of Financial Accounting Standards No. 22 and stated under this category. - (16) Other current assets: Any assets not falling under the above categories.
+Current deferred income tax assets shall be distinguished in accordance with the Statement of Financial Accounting Standards No. 22 and stated under this account.